Jonathan Roberts (dancer)

-Jonathan Roberts (born Jonathan Robert Stubenrauch; April 20, 1974) is an American professional ballroom dancer.
+Jonathan Roberts (born April 20, 1974) is an American professional ballroom dancer.
 He decided to take up dancing after he received a free trial at a local dance studio and enjoyed it.
 He currently resides in California.

 Achievements

 Jonathan Roberts is most well known for dancing on the United States version of Dancing with the Stars and choreographing routines on So You Think You Can Dance.
 In the past Roberts has competed and won the following awards.